Decentralidia/Rebuttal/Readme.md

 <h3>2.
 For the large language models used in Sec.
 6, how were these models prompted?
 How do language models fare if we supply a few examples from the collected dataset?
 As a sub-point, in Figure 4, the LLMs err on the side of removing content.
 I wonder if this is a product of RLHF.
 Did the authors look at non-RLHF’d models?</h3>

-We also hypothesize that the low correlation between LLMs and users' policy is related to RLHF.
-Interestingly we observe that LLMs' policy is highly correlated with users' preferences (likes - dislikes).
+We also hypothesized that the low correlation between LLMs and users' policy is related to RLHF.
+Interestingly, we observe that LLMs' policy is highly correlated with users' preferences (likes - dislikes) as shown in the bellow Table.
 This observation could support the effect of RLHF in LLM-driven policies.

 | LLM                    | Similarity to Votes | Similarity to Like/Dislike |
 |------------------------|---------------------|----------------------------|